developerjaym/drawly/Readme.md

 - For some inputs: 'change'
 - For background images: 'load'
 - For the window: 'resize'
-- For the document: 'keyup'
+- For the document: 'keydown'

 ## Data Model
 This app is currently using LocalStorage but the code is there to make it use json-server and db.json.
 The state of the data may look like this at any given time.